fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/profit-and-loss.md

 To create and customize your P&L report in Fiskl:

 1. Go to `Accounting > Reports` from the left menu and select "Profit and Loss"
-1. Choose your desired time period using the date selector
+1. Choose the date `as of` which point you want to see the report
 1. Customize your report using the available options:
    - Compare periods
    - Switch between Cash and Accrual accounting methods